ChrisSchneider/SwipeControls/README.md

 EKSwipeSlider provides a slider similar to `UISlider`.
 When the overlay is displayed, it is moved on the x-axis to the left or right depending on the value of the slider.

 ![Example](http://i48.tinypic.com/24g6sjr.png)

-_The slider adjusts its position depending on the value when touched.
-The orange point represents the touch point._
+When displayed the slider adjusts its position depending on the value.
+The orange points represent the touch points.

 ## Swipe Menu